-- Environmental problems can include a lack of appropriate learning opportunities, a lack of sufficient supervision, or an inappropriate work or learning environment at the field agency, including instances of sexual or other harassment by agency staff or clients. - If a student feels that they are experiencing an environmental problem within their field agency, they should immediately inform their Faculty Liaison. - The Faculty Liaison will be responsible for mediating conversations between the student and the Field Instructor with the aim of resolving the environmental problem.
-The Faculty Liaison will document attempts to resolve the problem in writing and inform the Director of Field Education of all efforts made.

-If the problem persists, or is so severe in nature as to prevent the student from obtaining an appropriate learning experience from their field placement, the student may be removed from the placement and assigned a new placement.
-Students who change placements mid-semester may be required to extend their time in the new field placement beyond the regular end date, but will not experience negative grading consequences.
+- Environmental problems can include a lack of appropriate learning opportunities, a lack of sufficient supervision, or an inappropriate work or learning environment at the field agency, including instances of sexual or other harassment by agency staff or clients. - If a student feels that they are experiencing an environmental problem within their field agency, they should immediately inform their faculty liaison. - The faculty liaison will be responsible for mediating conversations between the student and the field instructor with the aim of resolving the environmental problem.
+The faculty liaison will document attempts to resolve the problem in writing and inform the Director of Field Education of all efforts made. - If the problem persists, or is so severe in nature as to prevent the student from obtaining an appropriate learning experience from their field placement, the student may be removed from the placement and assigned a new placement.
+Students who change placements mid-semester due to environmental problems may be required to extend their time in the new field placement beyond the regular end date, but will not experience negative grading consequences.